- Ideas & How-Tos

 Once the stones are in place, trace their shape in the ground by cutting around the edges of each stone with a sharp, long-handled spade.

 Remove the grass under the stone.
 Make sure you slice deeply enough to get below the roots.

-Push a spade under the turf to lift it out, then set the turf on a tarp.
+Push a spade under the turf to lift it out, then set the turf on a tarp, cloth or in a wheebarrow.
 If you choose to use the sod later, set it aside in a cool place and water.

 Place the stones and add builder's sand to the hole to level them.
 Ultimately you want the stones flush with the ground.
 The stones will settle eventually, so add sand until they sit slightly above the surface.